Proglang-Uni-Freiburg/LockFrame/README.md

 We also provide a trace file reader in the "reader" folder to run bigger traces from file.

+**A complete german documentation can be found in the repository wiki.**

 ## Usage

 ```cpp